Pekka Buttler, May 2020

 If you’re using the SLR lens adapted on a mirrorless camera, a sluggish aperture is not a big issue, as metering and shooting is anyhow done closed down.
 Mind you, the issue can only get worse, and deserves addressing.

-Finally, if your lens is designed to work with a direct coupling between aperture and ring (preset lenses, pre-auto lenses, many rangefinder lenses), oily blades is again not an issue which directly affects your photography, but is worth some professional attention at some stage.
+Finally, if your lens is designed to work with a direct coupling between aperture and ring (preset lenses, manual aperture lenses), oily blades are not an issue that directly affects your photography2, but is worth some professional attention at some stage.

 Oily blades – stuck aperture

-Mind you, that an aperture being stuck may be caused also by other issues than oily blades, such as a broken coupling between aperture mechanism and aperture ring, or an aperture blade which has bent (thus, precluding normal movement).
+Mind you, that an aperture being stuck may be caused also by other issues than oily blades, such as a broken coupling between aperture mechanism and aperture ring, or an aperture blade that has bent (thus, precluding normal movement).
+In any case: time for an expert to have a look at the lens.

 Aperture sluggish, but no sign of oil on the blades